privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Score of the ad determined during the auction.
 Any value that is zero or
     // negative indicates that the ad cannot win the auction.
 The winner of the
     // auction would be the ad that was given the highest score.
-    // The ouput from ScoreAd() script is desirability that implies score for an ad. float desirability = 1;
+    // The output from ScoreAd() script is desirability that implies score for
+    // an ad.
+    float desirability = 1;

     // Ad creative render url.